panganibanpj/tongits-server/README.md

 - must sort hands when dealing
 - add tests to StartMatchCommand for 4 player deals
 - DrawFromDiscardCommand must check if game should end
+- Add `shouldEnd` proprty to MatchModel
+  - Iff commands should not be triggering match endings automatically